amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 The Gossip Protocol is a distributed communication protocol that enables nodes in a network to exchange information with each other in a decentralized way.
 Each node shares information with a few randomly selected neighbors, who in turn share the information with their neighbors, creating a "gossip" effect that spreads the information throughout the network.

-The Gossip Protocol is well-suited for systems that require decentralized communication between multiple servers, such as distributed databases or blockchain networks.
+The **Gossip Protoco**l is well-suited for systems that require decentralized communication between multiple servers, such as distributed databases or blockchain networks.
 One example of a system that uses the Gossip Protocol is Apache Cassandra, a highly scalable NoSQL database.
 In Cassandra, nodes use the Gossip Protocol to exchange information about the state of the cluster, allowing the database to scale horizontally across multiple servers.

-Another example of a system that uses the Gossip Protocol is the Ethereum blockchain.
+> *Another example* of a system that uses the Gossip Protocol is the Ethereum blockchain.
 Ethereum uses a variant of the Gossip Protocol called Whisper to enable communication between nodes on the network.
 Whisper allows nodes to exchange messages in a decentralized way, ensuring that the network remains resilient and fault-tolerant.

-In conclusion, the Gossip Protocol is a powerful tool for enabling decentralized communication between servers.
+*In conclusion*, the Gossip Protocol is a powerful tool for enabling decentralized communication between servers.
 Examples of systems that use the Gossip Protocol include Apache Cassandra and the Ethereum blockchain.
 By leveraging the Gossip Protocol, developers can create highly scalable and fault-tolerant systems that can operate in a decentralized and distributed environment.

 ---

 ### Scale servers with add/removal of nodes efficiently, with no hotspots? we should implement *Consistent Hashing*

-Consistent Hashing is a technique used for distributing data among a large number of servers in a way that allows for efficient scaling and easy addition or removal of nodes.
+**Consistent Hashing** is a technique used for distributing data among a large number of servers in a way that allows for efficient scaling and easy addition or removal of nodes.
 In Consistent Hashing, a hash function is used to map each data item to a position on a ring, and each server is also mapped to a position on the ring.
 When a new data item is added or a server is removed or added to the system, only a small portion of the data needs to be rehashed, allowing for fast and efficient scaling.

-One example of a system that uses Consistent Hashing is the Apache Cassandra NoSQL database.
+> *One example* of a system that uses Consistent Hashing is the Apache Cassandra NoSQL database.
 Cassandra uses Consistent Hashing to distribute data across a cluster of servers, allowing for easy scaling and fault-tolerance.
 Another example of a system that uses Consistent Hashing is the Amazon DynamoDB database, which also uses Consistent Hashing to distribute data across a large number of servers.

 Consistent Hashing is a powerful tool for creating scalable and fault-tolerant systems.
 By leveraging the properties of hash functions and a ring topology, Consistent Hashing allows for efficient distribution of data and nodes, with no hotspots or bottlenecks.
 This makes it an ideal choice for systems that need to scale with the addition or removal of nodes, such as distributed databases or web applications with high traffic.